2.D Refugee-Sponsor Relationship

 How Canada Does It

 A breakup in the refugee family may lead to a sponsorship breakdown when sponsors no longer have the capacity to provide financial and settlement support to two separate households.
-Canada will expect the sponsors to continue supporting the household with the highest number of people.
+The Government of Canada will expect the sponsors to continue supporting the household with the highest number of people.
 The other household will be processed for breakdown (see 2.D.3(i)-(iii)).
-Ability to provide support may also be affected if a separated or divorced sponsored spouse moves from the initial community of resettlement to another part of the country.
+The ability of sponsors to provide support may also be affected if a separated or divorced sponsored spouse moves from the initial community of resettlement to another part of the country.

-Sponsoring groups should do their best to recruit additional members into their group or to raise more funds to be able to continue supporting the entire refugee family.
-Constituent Groups should contact their SAH to ask whether additional assistance may be available.
+Sponsoring groups may consider recruiting additional members into their group or to raise more funds to be able to continue supporting the entire refugee family.
+Constituent Groups should contact their Sponsorship Agreement Holder (SAH) to ask whether additional assistance may be available.
 However, when this is not possible, the sponsors may report the issue to the Government of Canada.

-Canada will expect the sponsors to continue supporting at least the household with the highest number of people.
-The other household will be processed for breakdown (see 2.D.3(i)-(iii)):
+Canada expects the sponsors to continue supporting at least the household with the highest number of people.
+The smaller household will be processed for breakdown (see 2.D.3(i)-(iii)):

-- Canada will first look for a replacement sponsoring group for the other household.
-Canada expects sponsors to make their best efforts to recruit additional sponsors to support the other household, and for the refugees to reasonably comply with efforts to find replacement sponsors.
+- Canada expects sponsors to look for a replacement sponsoring group for the smaller household.
+It is expected that the refugees reasonably comply with efforts to find replacement sponsors.

-- If initially sponsored by a Constituent Group/Sponsorship Agreement Holder, the refugees are referred to the federally-funded Resettlement Assistance Program until the end of the sponsorship period or until they become self-sufficient.
+- If initially sponsored by a Constituent Group/SAH, the refugees will be asked to apply for provincially funded income support programs.
+If this application is denied, the refugees are referred to the federally-funded Resettlement Assistance Program until the end of the sponsorship period or until they become self-sufficient.
 If they are not self-sufficient by the end of the sponsorship period, these refugees will become eligible for municipal and provincial income support.

 - If initially sponsored by a Group of Five or Community Sponsor, the refugees are referred directly to municipal and provincial social assistance programs.